I grew up in the industrial north-east of England, in a little town called Hartlepool.

 In 2013 we created a Russian version of 'My Name Is Sorrow' (Меня Зовут Скорбь).

-I’ve also written a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
+I’ve also written a spec Pilot Script (Imperium) for an ethnically and age diverse conspiracy/supernatural noir TV series.
 It's about a community of resurrected people who help with the healing of the victims of violent crime.
-It's an ode to my commitments to bring social change through non-violent action.
+The Urban fantasy of the resurrected meets the apocalyptic terror of a demonic State.